carbonvictory/carbonplacesaver.js/README.md

 The plugin function call must be attached to $(window).

+Carbon Placesaver uses localStorage to save a visitor's scroll position.
+If localStorage isn't available, it falls back to using cookies instead.
 Note that this plugin requires the handy [jquery.cookie plugin by Klaus Hartl](https://github.com/carhartl/jquery-cookie); however, Carbon Placesaver's functions can be easily adapted to use whatever cookie methods you prefer.
 The jquery.cookie plugin is included with this repository.

 Options
 -------